Order-based Structure Learning without Score Equivalence: Single-cell real data analysis

-To provide further evidence for the advantage of the proposed structure learning method, we repeat the above analysis using both our sampler (with non-decomposable score) and the minimal I-MAP MCMC (with decomposable score) 30 times.
-Then, for each pair $(i, j)$ with $i \neq j$, we calculate the Gelman-Rubin scale factor~\citep{gelman1992inference} using $\Gamma_{ij}$ (which is equal to $1$ if $i \rightarrow j$ is in the sampled DAG and $0$ otherwise), so for each data set we get $p(p - 1)$ GR statistics, one for each directed edge.
-We find that 99.7\% of the directed edges in the two DAGs have GR $\leq 1.1$ for our method, and 93.7\% for the minimal I-MAP MCMC; we use the threshold $1.1$ since this is the most common choice according to~\citet{vats2021revisiting}.
-Moreover, for the minimal I-MAP MCMC, there are 90 directed edges have GR $=\infty$, which means that the within-chain variance of $\Gamma_{ij}$ is zero for all 30 runs, but the between-chain variance is nonzero; that is, in some runs the edge $i \rightarrow j$ is selected in every iteration (excluding burn-in), while in the other runs the edge $i \rightarrow j$ is never selected (it is likely that the edge $j \rightarrow i$ is always selected).
-This observation again illustrates that for a score equivalent procedure, traversing MECs can sometimes be very difficult and cause slow mixing of MCMC samplers.
-In contrast, the maximum GR statistic for our method is $2.56$ for the control data set and $1.26$ for the case data set.
+To provide further evidence for the advantage of the proposed structure learning method, we repeat the above analysis 30 times using both our sampler with non-decomposable score and the minimal I-MAP MCMC with decomposable score.
+Then, for each pair $(i, j)$ with $i \neq j$, we calculate the Gelman-Rubin scale factor~\citep{gelman1992inference} using $\Gamma_{ij}$, which is equal to $1$ if $i \rightarrow j$ is in the sampled DAG and $0$ otherwise.
+Thus, we get $p(p - 1)$ Gelman-Rubin statistics for each data set, one for each directed edge.
+We find that 99.7\% of the directed edges in the two DAGs have Gelman-Rubin statistics lower than $1.1$ for our method, and 93.7\% for the minimal I-MAP MCMC; we use the threshold $1.1$ since this is the most common choice according to~\citet{vats2021revisiting}.
+Moreover, for the minimal I-MAP MCMC, Gelman-Rubin statistics of 90 directed edges yield infinity, which means that the within-chain variance of $\Gamma_{ij}$ is zero for all 30 runs, but the between-chain variance is nonzero; that is, in some runs the edge $i \rightarrow j$ is selected in every iteration excluding burn-in, while in the other runs the edge $i \rightarrow j$ is never selected.
+This observation again illustrates that for a score equivalent procedure, traversing equivalence classes can sometimes be very difficult and cause slow mixing of MCMC samplers.
+In contrast, the maximum Gelman-Rubin statistic for our method is $2.56$ for the control data set and $1.26$ for the case data set.